mdn/webextensions-examples/react-es6-popup/README.md

     npm run build

 This creates a WebExtension in the `extension` subdirectory.
-Any time you edit a file, it will be built automatically.
+Any time you edit a file, it will be rebuilt automatically.

 In another shell window, run the extension in Firefox using a wrapper around [web-ext][web-ext]: